phetsims/unit-rates/doc/implementation-notes.md

 This section describes how this simulation uses patterns that are common to most PhET simulations.

-**Model-view transform**: Many PhET simulations have a model-view transform that maps between model and view coordinate frames.
-The domain of this simulation has no need for a model coordinate frame, so the model and view coordinate frames are treated as equivalent, and no transform is required.
-(If you don't understand that, don't worry about it.)
-For the double number line, there is a linear function that maps model values to view x-coordinates.
-See `modelToViewNumerator` and `modelToViewDenominator` in `DoubleNumberLine`.
+**Model-view transform**: All model-view transforms are concerned solely with the horizontal dimension, for which we use a linear function.
+For the double number line, see `modelToViewNumerator` and `modelToViewDenominator` in `DoubleNumberLine`.
+For the race track, see `modelToView` in `RaceTrackNode`.

 **Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 All such query parameters are documented in